Dublin Port Tours

 The tour will go down Alexandra Road and into the North Port Common User which is a restricted operational area.
 Visitors will see one of Dublin Port’s busiest and most crucial operational areas of the port where €165 billion worth of imports and exports pass through here each year.
 A variety of large cargo vessels berth in Ocean Pier everyday including container ships, car carriers and bulk vessels.
 Due to safety and security reasons passengers must remain on the bus for this element of the tour.

-The Oil Zone is a crucial area within Dublin Port where 65% of Ireland’s processed petroleum arrives and is dedicated to the import, storage, and distribution of petroleum products.
+The tour then passes the Oil Zone which is a crucial area within Dublin Port where 65% of Ireland’s processed petroleum arrives and is dedicated to the import, storage, and distribution of petroleum products.
 The operations in this area are vital to Ireland’s energy supply, and the facilities are subject to stringent safety and environmental regulations.
 Visitors will learn about the infrastructure and operations that ensure the safe management of these critical resources, including essential fuel for Dublin Airport.

-The tour concludes with a visit to the Tolka Estuary Greenway, Dublin Port’s newest public amenity and a key example of port city reintegration.
+The next stop brings visitors to the Tolka Estuary Greenway, Dublin Port’s newest public amenity and a key example of port city reintegration.
 This dedicated cycle and pedestrian route runs along the northern perimeter of the Port, overlooking the Tolka Estuary, and forms a new interface between port infrastructure and public space.
 The tour will make a stop at Discovery Point 2 along the Dublin Port Greenway; 2km of glorious walking and cycleways overlooking the beautiful UNESCO Dublin Bay Biosphere.
 This stop offers visitors an opportunity to explore a scenic and informative path for cyclists and pedestrians, showcasing Dublin Port’s ongoing efforts to integrate public access with its operations.
 At Discovery Point 2, visitors will gain insights into the port’s environmental initiatives and learn about the role of sustainable development in shaping the future of Dublin Port and its surrounding areas.